GauravGK30/Warehouse-API/README.md

 1. Stock Validation

-Stock quantity cannot go below zero (enforced at both database and application level) Quantities must be positive integers
+- Stock quantity cannot go below zero (enforced at both database and application level)
+- Quantities must be positive integers
-The database CHECK constraint is the final safeguard
+- The database CHECK constraint is the final safeguard

 2. Low Stock Threshold

-Defaults to 3 if not specified
+- Defaults to 3 if not specified
-Products are considered "low stock" when stock_quantity < low_stock_threshold
+- Products are considered "low stock" when stock_quantity < low_stock_threshold
-Used a database VIEW for efficient queries
+- Used a database VIEW for efficient queries

 3. Stock History

-Tracks every increase/decrease operation
+- Tracks every increase/decrease operation
-Stores the quantity changed (not the final amount) Useful for auditing and analyzing inventory patterns Automatically deleted when a product is deleted (CASCADE)
+- Stores the quantity changed (not the final amount)
+- Useful for auditing and analyzing inventory patterns
+- Automatically deleted when a product is deleted (CASCADE)

 4. Update Behavior

-PUT /api/products/:id allows updating all fields including stock However, it still validates that stock can't go negative For normal stock changes, the dedicated increase/decrease endpoints should be used
+- PUT /api/products/:id  allows updating all fields including stock
+- However, it still validates that stock can't go negative
+- For normal stock changes, the dedicated increase/decrease endpoints should be used

 Error Handling Strategy
-I implemented specific HTTP status codes:
+Implemented specific HTTP status codes:

 200 - Success
 201 - Created successfully